dibartneck/air_quality_monitor/README.md

 ## Why the project is useful

-The air quality - espaciually inseide classrooms - came into focus in relation wuth aerosol formation causing Cvid 19 infections.
-Monitoring can provide data to ensure in time room ventilaton.
-Good air quality can be achived and aerosole formation can be avoided.
+The air quality - especially inside classrooms - came into focus in relation with aerosol formation causing Cvid 19 infections.
+Monitoring can provide data to ensure in time room ventilation.
+Good air quality can be achieved and aerosol formation can be avoided.

 Indoor air quality characteristic is related to CO2-concentration and Air Quality Index.
 The different quality ranges are illustrated below.